hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/64__shrImallalitAlAlitaH.md

 On Sun, 2 Oct 2016 at 21:07 Venkatraghavan S <agnimile at gmail.com> wrote:

-> ​First of all, these are not those tattva-s which are said to be one by
+> First of all, these are not those tattva-s which are said to be one by
 > shruti.
 > The parichchhina-chaitanya is not tattva.
-> So, no knowing these two is not enough.​
+> So, no knowing these two is not enough.
 >
 >
 > Yes, I agree.
 Knowing the two is not enough.
 However, one knows these two